From Star Trek: Theurgy Wiki

 The last didn't need to be shot.
 Being the last left, he ended his own life, and the silence that filled the room was populated only by the boy's cries behind her as he clung to her back.
 Zyrao stood up and she dropped the disruptor she used and looked at the boy.
 "Find your father, you're safe now."
 With that, clutching the shot wound on her shoulder, Zy left to head back to the place where she worked.

-New Beginningssecurity, however that soon took a background to anything else.
+She started just being the shadow to the new family.
+She was kind of security, however that soon took a background to anything else.
 She quickly became noticed by Corbin for her military strategy knowledge and the ability to be the voice of reason.
-Something that the Cardassians valued with before they took on a battle.
+Something that the Cardassians valued before they took on a battle.
 There were those that looked down upon her for not being Cardassian herself yet they could not devalue her intel.
 She quickly began to make a name for herself.
 Not only for her ability to give sound advice but for the fact that she and Corbin had quite a relationship.
 They had fallen for one another and that lessened her in many of the Cardassian's eyes.
 Yet, Corbin would hear no ill will.
 It was not an easy life, but she cared for him and his son and found herself a place even though she was not a warm person.
 She fit well with Corbin.

 That night the Klingon's cheered their victory and learned about this vicious woman that they had encountered on the Cardassian ship.
-The Captain Klag was quite taken with her and how much of a warrior she was.
+General Talak, the commander of the Gorkon, was quite taken with her and how much of a warrior she was.
 Listening to her story, listening to her training and how many races she had already fought with he found himself looking at a beautiful asset right in front of him.
 A wealth of training and information.
-He asked her to join him, to be part of his crew.
-Some of the Klingon were not happy with his decision, but while they demanded reasons and tried to figure out just what was going on, he explained to them that he did not have to answer their inquiries and she was to be treated as Klingon female.
+He asked her to join him, to be part of his inner circle.
+Some of the Klingons were not happy with his decision, but while they demanded reasons and tried to figure out just what was going on, he explained to them that he did not have to answer their inquiries and she was to be treated as Klingon female.

 During her time on the IKS Dulag she was part of many border skirmishes with the Romulan Star Empire.
 Truthfully, she looks back on the skirmishes with pride.
 She has always enjoyed a challenge and these were no different.
-Standing next to the Captain Slorn and giving him ideas of how to subvert the attacks of the Romulans the pride of a job well done.
+Standing next to Captain Slorn and giving him ideas of how to subvert the attacks of the Romulans the pride of a job well done.
 There was a lot of pressure on her during these skirmishes.
-Afterall, the Romulans were a formidable fight and should she fail she knew that she was highly expendable.
+After all, the Romulans were a formidable fight, and should she fail she knew that she was highly expendable.

 Zyrao was not an open and friendly person.
 She was usually described as dry when people talked to her.
 She was very blunt and to the point.
 She cared little for sugar coating and holding back in the fear of hurting people's feelings.
 She said what was on her mind in the moment.
 That didn't mean Zyrao was without a heart, but she found that the softness that most people carried around within themselves only created weaknesses that would help them fall in battle.
 She was very closed off when it came to personal information.
 If it was about something she knew; training or skills, she was open to talk about it.
 But her past and all the things she had been through are not easily gotten by the average person.
 She would however be more open to those in authority.